Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 - Measures heart rate (BPM) in real time
 - Tracks body temperature with digital sensors
 -  Shows live readings directly on the device
-- Enables remote access to health data through a obile app and the device itself
+- Enables remote access to health data through a mobile app and the device itself
 - Designed for everyday use in healthcare or home settings
 ---
 ## Components Used